jallescaetano/acf-city-selector/README.md

 ```
 acfcs_get_cities( $country_code );
 ```
-This function returns an array with all cities, from a specific country, containing a value, a label and a merged abbreviation of country + state.
+This function returns transient `acfcs_get_cities_{country_code}` with all cities, from a specific country, containing a value, a label and a merged abbreviation of country + state.

 ```
 array {